miguelgrinberg/microdot/docs/extensions.rst

 (CSRF) <https://owasp.org/www-community/attacks/csrf>`_ attacks.
-This protection defends against attackers attempting to submit forms or other state-changing requests from their own site on behalf of unsuspecting victims, while taking advantage of their previously established sessions or cookies to impersonate them.
+This protection defends against attackers attempting to submit forms or other state-changing requests from their own site on behalf of unsuspecting victims, while taking advantage of the victims previously established sessions or cookies to impersonate them.

 This extension checks the ``Sec-Fetch-Site`` header sent by all modern web browsers to achieve this protection.
 As a fallback mechanism for older browsers